Best Agribusiness ideas in Soil and Plant Nutrition

 With poor extension services in the country, most smallholder farmers lack access to the right information and technologies to improve and maintain quality soil health.
 This has led to over-farming and poor farming practices.
 The result has been deficient soil that lacks crucial nutrients and organic matter.
 Such soil can not retain soil ample moisture and its structure is destroyed.

 To improve yields, farmers use acidic fertilizers, Its overuse leads to soil acidity.
 The other option is applying raw manure.
 Its use can lead to an increase in nematodes and other soil pests and diseases affecting plants’ health and yields.

 Related: How to Test your Soil PH at home-DIY

-If farmers has to farm commercially, they needreliable produces and information in tackling the above challenges.
+If farmers have to farm commercially, they need reliable produces and information in tackling the above challenges.
 Luckily, these can be exploited as profitable agribusiness ideas by investors.
-This article explores some of these entreprenurship ideas to improve and maintain fertile soils.
+This article explores some of these entrepreneurship ideas to improve and maintain fertile soils.
 They include;